ipfs-shipyard/js-idm-signatures/README.md

 }
 ```

-Note that the Promise will fail if any operation error occurs, such as if the DID Document was unable to be resolved.
-In these scenarios, the signature might either be valid or invalid.. it just happens that we were able to actually verify it.
+Note that the Promise will fail if any operational error occurs, such as if the DID Document was unable to be resolved.
+In these scenarios, the signature might either be valid or invalid.. it just happens that we were unable to actually verify it.

 ## Tests